 Production subsidies for the non agro-food industries are also imposed directly using the data from the IO Spanish accounts in 2005.
 In the agro-food and biofuels sectors, production subsidies and land/capital based payments are implemented for 2005 using the relevant FEGA (MARM, 2009c) data.
-This data splits up agricultural support by type and crop.
+This detailed database splits up agricultural support by type and crop.
 These data are then assigned to the relevant agro-food and bio fuel sector.
-Thus, production subsidies (i.e., direct aids) are broadly defined as 'production subsidies' (e.g., olive oil payment, wine payment), 'additional marketing and distribution support measures both on domestic and foreign sales' (especially in fruit), 'storage aids', 'other expenditures', 'fraud or overpayments' (negative entry) and 'traceability and quality control costs'.
+Thus, direct aids are broadly defined as 'production subsidies' (e.g., olive oil payment, wine payment), 'additional marketing and distribution support measures both on domestic and foreign sales' (especially in fruit), 'storage aids', 'other expenditures', 'fraud or overpayments' (negative entry) and 'traceability and quality control costs'.
 Where necessary, these subsidies are split employing output shares.
 The resulting production subsidy target values are implemented in the agro-food and biofuels columns.
 In order to meet total cost targets, labour and capital totals adjust.

-Land based subsidy payments are largely made up of agenda 2000 area payments on cereals, oilseeds, protein crops and on dry fruit and potatoes, set aside payments, land payments for leaving fruit and vegetable land fallow.
-Capital based payments include agenda 2000 headage payments on livestock and raw milk production, vineyard restructuring and investment aids.
+Land subsidy payments are largely made up of agenda 2000 area payments on cereals, oilseeds, protein crops and on dry fruit and potatoes, set aside payments, land payments for leaving fruit and vegetable land fallow.
+Capital based payments include agenda 2000 headage payments (suckler cow premiums, special male premiums and ewe premiums) on livestock and raw milk production,35 vineyard restructuring and investment aids.
 Where necessary these are split employing output cost shares, whilst the target totals in the primary agricultural industries are implemented directly into the land and capital subsidy wedges.